-Incentives for all contributors — This is potentially one of the most important elements.
-The centralized state of Anti Virus nowadays, means that people have to pay to use intellectual property wrapped services.
+Incentives for all contributors — The centralized state of Anti Virus nowadays means that people have to pay to use intellectual property-wrapped services.

 Everyone benefits — Users get a growing level of protection.
-Developers and contributors are incentivised to improve the system.
+Developers and contributors are incentivized to improve the system.
 And, the bad guys, well, screw the bad guys!

 Staking & farming — Again, node operators will stake AVME.
 And, users can farm AVME through liquidity pools.

-Premium upgrades, usage limits — This is highly prospective, but there will be addons, limit restriction lifting, and other subscription based opportunities for the AVME security suite.
+Premium upgrades, usage limits — This is highly perspective, but there will be add-ons, limit restriction lifting, and other subscription-based opportunities for the AVME security suite.
 Tokens will be burned on usage, and then reminted through nodes and stakers.